alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 1. On the _Technical information_ page, click the _Data and origin verification_ tab.
 1. Scroll to the _Checks for e-Commerce & Alias Gateway_ section.
 1. Leave the _URL of the merchant page containing the payment form that will call the page: orderstandard.asp_ field blank.
-1. Enter a strong plaintext string SHA-IN passphrase; this will be used when setting up the GOV.UK account credentials.
+1. Enter a strong SHA-IN passphrase (plain text, not a hash); this will be used when setting up the GOV.UK Pay account credentials.
 1. Scroll down to the _Checks for Barclaycard Direct Link_ section.
 1. Leave the _IP address_ blank.
 1. Enter the same SHA-IN passphrase as the _Checks for e-Commerce & Alias Gateway_ section and click _Save_.